19.8 Weak<T>: Breaking Reference Cycles

 if let Some(parent_node) = leaf.parent.borrow().upgrade() {

-// Successfully got an Rc<Node> to the parent
+// Successfully got a temporary Rc<Node> to the parent

 println!("Leaf's parent value: {}", parent_node.value); // Output: 5